Adelle Davis: Social concerns about nutrition

 Davis believed many of America's dietary problems were due to most doctors not being well informed about nutrition.
 She believed few medical schools offered nutrition courses and physicians had little time to read the hundreds of medical journals published to keep up with new findings.

-Davis criticized the food industry of helping promote bad eating habits with misleading advertising.
+Davis criticized the food industry for promoting bad eating habits with misleading advertising.
 "It's just propaganda," she said, "that the American diet is the best in the world.
 Commercial people have been telling us those lies for years."
-In a television interview she said that a "great deal of sickness is caused by refined foods."
+In a television interview she said that a "great deal of sickness is caused by refined foods".
 She states that "We are literally at the mercy of the unethical refined food industry, who take all the vitamins and minerals out of food."

 She was also worried about the welfare of society in general, warning in 1973 that "nutrition consciousness had better grow or we're going under...We're watching the fall of Rome right now, very definitely, because Americans are getting more than half their calories from food with no nutrients.
 People are exhausted."
-In her opinion, says Yergin, "entire civilizations rise and fall on their diets."
-She feels that one of the reasons Germany easily defeated France in World War II was due to the Germans' healthier diets.
-"Ominously, she warns that the Russians eat much less of the illness‐breeding refined foods than do Americans."
+In her opinion, according to Yergin, "entire civilizations rise and fall on their diets".
+She felt that one of the reasons Germany easily defeated France in World War II was due to the Germans' healthier diets.
+"Ominously, she warns that the Russians eat much less of the illness-breeding refined foods than do Americans."

 Public appearances

-Davis gained further from speaking on the lecture circuit on college campuses as well as in Latin America and Europe, and eventually became sought after for guest appearances on television talk show programs.
+Davis's works gained further popularity from speaking on the lecture circuit on college campuses as well as in Latin America and Europe, and she eventually became sought after for guest appearances on television talk shows.